htangsmart/WearKit-SDK-Android/libs/How_to_use_local_aars.md

 ```

 ## sdk-aliagent-v{latest_version}.aar
-When you use this aar, you also need to add some additional dependencies and proguard rules.
+When you use this aar, you also need to add some additional dependencies.

 ```kotlin
 dependencies {